Skip to content

 • Example: linux

-• KEYCLOAK_HOST: OIDC provider base domain.
+• KEYCLOAK_HOST: OIDC provider base domain will be asked if this hasn’t been set.
 JupyterHub requires an OIDC provider for authentication.

 • Example: auth.example.com